HarirFahem/SNAKE/README.md

     }
 ```

-Then we connect these directions with the mouvement of the Snake , also we let our snake cross the edge of the board :
+Then we connect these directions with the movement of the Snake , also we let our snake cross the edge of the board :

 ```javascript
 void SnakePart::move() {